Joe Atlan: Biography

 He first played a keyboard at the early age of 5, but he didn't go back to the music until he met the Italian power metal band Rhapsody.
-Atlan has stated many times in interviews or answering to comments on his Facebook/YouTube page that he discovered the "true Art" with J. R. R. Tolkien and the "art in Music" for the first time with Rhapsody.
+Atlan has said many times in interviews that he discovered the "true Art" with J. R. R. Tolkien and the "art in Music" for the first time with Rhapsody.
 Since that moment, when Joe Atlan was 16, he started to play and compose music on the piano.

 In 2007, Atlan went to University of Navarra in Pamplona, where he studied Audiovisual Communication.
-He was seen often playing in charity/alumni concerts.
 During his studies at university, he showed interest for Film Scoring, and even though the degree was mostly about Cinema & TV production, he decided in his 2nd year that he would dedicate his life to Music.
 Atlan has composed the soundtrack of several short films and documentaries over the last few years, as well as the original music for a Spanish TV series.